-Tom Jolliffe takes a look back at Francis Ford Coppola’s adaption of Bram Stoker’s Dracula, released on this day in 1992…
+Tom Jolliffe takes a look back at Francis Ford Coppola’s adaption of Bram Stoker’s Dracula, which celebrates its 30th anniversary this year…

 The early 90’s.
 One of the greats of cinema, Francis Ford Coppola had seen his star fall from its apex in the 70’s, after some indulgent experimentation in the 80’s.
 Still considered one of the best in the business, despite never quite recapturing close to the magic of the Godfather 1 and 2, Apocalypse Now etc, he still had the clout to have carte blanche by the time he decided to do an adaptation of Bram Stoker’s classic novel Dracula.

 Throw in plenty of artistic license and load the film with a cast of actors hitting a height of popularity.
 Keanu Reeves plays Jonathan Harker, donning, allegedly, supposedly, I guess, a British accent.
 Reeves riding high from playing Ted Theodore Logan and surfing with Patrick Swayze and was a superstar.
 Winona Ryder as our leading lady, hot off her breakout successes with Tim Burton and Heathers etc. Anthony Hopkins steps away from his restraints as Hannibal Lecter to play Van Helsing.
 Who plays Dracula?
 Not quite in the apex of his fame, though this film would play a part in his transition from Brit actor of high esteem to Hollywood regular, is Gary Oldman.
 Likewise throw in Tom Waits, Richard E. Grant, Monica Bellucci and Cary Elwes.
 It’s all-star.